There are two types of Lasting Power of Attorney available under English law:

 If you can’t communicate your wishes, you could end up in a care home when you may have preferred to stay in your own home.
 You may also receive medical treatments or be put into a nursing home that you would have refused.
 Having Lasting Power of Attorney will allow them to speak on your behalf to express your wishes.

 Property and Financial Affairs Lasting Power of Attorney

 A Property and Financial Affairs Lasting Power of Attorney (LPA) allows you to name Attorneys to deal with all your property and financial assets in England and Wales.
 The Lasting Power of Attorney document can be restricted so it can only be used if you were to lose mental capacity, or it can be used more widely, such as if you suffer from illness, have mobility issues, or if you spend time outside the UK for any reason.

 Sole trader or Small and Medium Enterprise (SME) business owners

 As a business owner, considerations should be made to ensure that should problems arise such as accident or illness, that your business is not impacted.
-You should think about the impacts if for example you lost the ability to make decisions for the business, of if you hold joint business account that requires all parties to sign to authorise transactions.
+You should think about the impact if for example you lost the ability to make decisions for the business or if you hold joint business account that requires all parties to sign to authorise transactions.

 Having a Lasting Power of Attorney in place could allow your business to continue to operate and prevent it going out of business.